Are you wondering how the Doberman vs German Shepherd compare? These breeds can seem similar at first. But there are some key differences!

 Doberman vs German Shepherd Training

-We really can’t stress enough how imporant early socialization is for either of these breeds.
+We really can’t stress enough how important early socialization is for either of these breeds.

 These dogs were bred to do a job.
 You need to show them the ropes of how to get along in the human world.
 This will help them to become well-rounded and emotionally stable canine citizens.

-Obedience training and clicker training that uses a signal to tell the animal when they’ve done something correctly, would work well for either breed.
+Obedience training and clicker training would work well for either breed.
+This uses a signal to tell the animal when they’ve done something right.

-Luckily, both of these dogs are highly intelligent and extremely trainable, with the ability to learn easily and respond quickly.
+Luckily, both of these dogs are highly intelligent and very trainable.
+They can learn easily and respond quickly.

-Studies show that harsh, confrontational training methods can make breeds with underlying aggressive tendencies much worse.
+Studies show that harsh, negative training methods can make breeds with underlying aggressive tendencies much worse.